Skip to main content

 • The bird is lying on its side and cannot right itself

-• It cannot stand, hop, or perch
+• They cannot stand, hop, or perch

-• The bird feels cold to the touch when you pick it up
+• They feel cold to the touch

 • a clean sock filled with dry, uncooked rice, and microwaved for one minute

-• an electric heating pad set to “LOW” and placed under half the box
+• an electric heating pad set to “LOW” and placed under half of the box.

 Do not give them any food or water – right now keeping them warm in a dark and quiet place is more important.